 Individual courses or courses that are part of a degree, licensing, or certification program must be related to the employee's current job duties or a foreseeable future position in the City in order to be eligible for educational assistance.
 The City of Warrenton has the sole discretion to determine whether a course relates to an employee's current job duties or a foreseeable future position.
-Employees should contact the City Manager or the Human Resource Department or {00755897; 1} their immediate supervisor for more information or questions about educational assistance.
+Employees should contact the City Manager or the Human Resource Department or their immediate supervisor for more information or questions about educational assistance.

-Employee must achieve a B or higher in the class.
-If a B or higher is not achieved no educational assistance reimbursement will be issued.
+Employee must achieve a B or higher in graded class, a passing grade in a pass-fail class, or the minimum passing grade as stipulated by the educator or testing agency.
+If a sufficient grade is not achieved no educational assistance reimbursement will be issued.
 Upon submission of grades achieved of a B or higher for the designated term, the employee will be reimbursed for both tuition and books at the end of the term.
 There is a limit of no more than 6 credit hours per any given school quarter or 9 per semester.
 Employee will not qualify for mileage reimbursement or use a City vehicle for attending class.
 Any request to change terms of educational assistance is subject to approval by the City Manager.